Skip to main content

 Ann was on the Board of Directors for many years and is a past president of the Board of Kids’ Chance of Georgia, Inc., an organization in which she has been active as a volunteer since it began in 1988.
 Ann, also, served on the Board of Directors of Kids’ Chance of America and was president of the national organization for 2014-2016.
 In 2012, Ann was inducted as a Fellow into the College of Workers’ Compensation Lawyers and served on its Board.
 Ann served on the Board of Visitors for Mercer University School of Law to which she was elected Secretary in 2012 and Chair for 2017-2019.
 Ann was honored to receive the 2017 Distinguished Service Award from the Workers’ Compensation Section of the State Bar of Georgia and is a 2018 recipient of the Justice Benham Award for Community Service.
 In 2019, Ann accepted an invitation to serve on the Board of the Multiple Sclerosis Association of America.
 Most recently, Ann was selected for inclusion in the 2023 edition of Best Lawyers in America.

 Hon.
-Kimberly Stone Boehm Related seminars and products
+Kimberly Stone Boehm Related Seminars and Products

 State Board of Workers' Compensation